YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Wet skin and bright bathroom light can make the recipient area look more open than it really is.
 Water separates short hairs, makes the scalp shine, and removes the darker crust layer that was hiding some of the skin between grafts.

 Density is better judged after the scalp has dried and the light is steady.
-The scalp may look calmer and healthier, but visually thinner.
+The scalp may look healthier, but visually thinner.
 That is not a contradiction.
 Cleaner skin often reflects more light, and the eye reads that reflection as empty space.

 Uneven early appearance can happen because scabs detach at different speeds.
 One side may look cleaner sooner.
 One temple may hold crusting longer.
 Light, angle, wet hair, and swelling can also make one area look weaker than it is.